szgerii/sp-net/README.md

 # SP network implementation + KPA

-**DISCLAIMER:** This is project is for a homework assignment of my uni cryptography class.
+**NOTE:** This is project is for a homework assignment of my uni cryptography class.

 This project is an implementation of a 64-bit Substitution-Permutation network written in C#.
 It also features known plaintext attack functionalities for determining the keys that were used for encrypting message-ciphertext pairs with SP nets (for two rounds max).